readytotest/readytotest.github.io/README.md

 !
 Currently working on tests for the OrangeHRM demo site

 - Run Cypress from terminal (Not GUI) to output reports
-- Reports, videos, and screenshots are created automatically whenever you run Cypress from terminal

 + npm run clean-reports-and-downloads //removes reports and downloads directories and recreates them
 + npm run sauce-demo //cleans reports and download directories, then runs tests against Sauce Demo site